As trustees, executors owe many duties. These trust duties are owed to the beneficiaries of the estate. They are enforced by the Courts.

 The executor must provide proper accounting, in Court format, to beneficiaries in a timely manner.

-Note, however, that as a general rule the executor is not obliged to a) provide on-going reporting to beneficiaries, or b) back up documentation (as in photocopies of expenses etc.).
+Note, however, that as a general rule the executor is not obliged to provide a) ‘minute by minute’ on-going reporting to beneficiaries, or b) all back up documentation (as in photocopies of expenses etc.- referred to as ‘vouchers’).
 It is unreasonable to expect accounting during the first months of the estate, and the executor is not obliged to consult with beneficiaries about every decision, nor provide them with back up documentation on an on-going basis.
+A trustee is obliged to provide in a passing of accounts vouchers relevant to items reasonably in dispute.

 How to force an executor to perform